Test in production without watermarks.

 Output

-In the above code, we have added new text to the existing text box on the title screen.
-We have also created a new text box for the second slide, before adding styled paragraph text to it.
+In the above code, we've added new text to the existing text box on the title screen.
+We also created a new text box for the second slide, before adding styled paragraph text to it.
 This is a simple example of how you can add fully customized text to your PowerPoint presentations with IronPPT.

 Next, let's add an image to our title slide and customize its size and position to have it placed as we want it on the slide.